R. J. Mitchell: Supermarine Spitfire

 Whilst the Type 224 was still being built in 1933, Mitchell was proceeding with the design of the Type 300.
 This was to become his masterpiece, the Supermarine Spitfire.
 (Note: Mitchell had no say in the name suggested for the new fighter.
 He is reported to have said: "It's the sort of bloody silly name they would choose.")
 He cleaned up the design of the Type 224, using the same engine but incorporating a shorter wing and a retractable undercarriage.
-The Air Ministry rejected Mitchell's design, but he modified it, for instance by making the wing thinner and shorter, by including the newly-designed Rolls-Royce Merlin engine, and by making use of an innovative new cooling system—the latter being an example of his willingness to accept ideas from other people.
+The Air Ministry rejected Mitchell's design, but he modified it by making the wing thinner and shorter, by including the newly designed Rolls-Royce Merlin engine, and by making use of an innovative new cooling system—the latter being an example of his willingness to accept ideas from other people.

 For a short period, design work continued using private funding, but in December 1934 the Air Ministry contracted Supermarine to construct a prototype that was based on Mitchell's design.
 Mitchell objected to the Air Ministry's insistence that the Spitfire be modified to have a tail wheel.
 At the time he was not told that, in preparation for a future war, the government had decided to build hard surface runways for the RAF, a decision that meant the modification to the Spitfire was necessary.

 "I don't give a bugger whether [the wing shape] is elliptical or not, so long as it covers the guns!"